d21emijo/Examensarbete_Vue_PWA/README.md

 # Examensarbete_Vue_PWA
-# Creation from terminal
+## Creation from terminal
 npm install -g @vue/cli

 vue create vue_examensarbete

 Vue add pwa
-# How to run from terminal
+## How to run from terminal
 npm run build

+json-server --watch db.json --port 5000

 serve -s dist -l 4000
-json-server --watch db.json --port 5000
-# Usage
+## Usage
-To add/remove categories add a `name` That's included in the db.JSON from "terms" To change how many products thats displayed change ´maxSections´ as it displayes the maximum nr of products based on the index
+To add/remove categories add a `name` That's included in the [db.JSON](vue_examansarbete\src\db.JSON) from "terms" To change how many products thats displayed change `maxSections` as it displayes the maximum nr of products based on the index
 ```
   data() {
     return {